DarrenZZhang/TCYB21_GIMC_FLSD/README.md

-# GRMF-TCYB

 # Multi-view Clustering with Flexible Locality Structure Diffusion (GIMC_FLSD)
-This is a very simple implementation of our paper:
+This is an example implementation of our paper:

-Jie Wen, Zheng Zhang, Zhao Zhang, Lunke Fei, Meng Wang, Generalized Incomplete Multi-view Clustering With Flexible Locality Structure Diffusion[J], IEEE Transactions on Cybenetics, doi: 10.1109/TCYB.2020.2987164, 2020.
+Jie Wen, Zheng Zhang, Zhao Zhang, Lunke Fei, Meng Wang, Generalized Incomplete Multi-view Clustering With Flexible Locality Structure Diffusion, IEEE Transactions on Cybenetics, doi: 10.1109/TCYB.2020.2987164, 2020.

 This code has been evaluated on Matlab 2015.